wikitops/ansible_helm/README.md

 # Ansible : Playbook Helm

-The aim of this project is to deploy Helm on Vagrant instance.
+The aim of this project is to deploy Helm on a Linux Vagrant instance.

 ## Getting Started